mon-gmx/mon-gmx/README.md

-Hey there!
+Hola!
 You probably noticed this is not a very active place, I still post repositories and snippets from time to time.
 In another time I used to contribute to projects using the monchitos82 account (_now deactivated_).

 All opinions I share here are my opinions, I don't mean any harm and my main interest is to vent out and well, share whatever is going on with my day to day, so yes, eventually I contradict myself.
 This is far cheaper than therapy so bear with me.